VikasMeshram2708/SlamBook/README.md

 * [x] Create Profile page having input properties of title, description, and tag.

-# Make backedn talk to our client side
+# Make Backend talk to our client side

 * [x] using fetch for making http request to our backend.